-By Frank Adamson - Governor, District 7090 Rotary Club of Fonthill, Ontario good work of Rotary.
+By Frank Adamson - Governor, District 7090 Rotary Club of Fonthill, Ontario

 Cleaning up the Great Lakes is one of the most important things we can do for our waterways.
 We hope to instil a sense of stewardship towards our Great Lakes and the environment.